Marion County's Dog Shelter Volunteer Program

-Volunteers must be at least 16 years old and those under the age of 18 are required to provide a signed parental consent form (available through the Program Specialist).
+Volunteers must be at least 18 years old to interact with our dogs; those 16-17 years old are required to provide a signed parental consent form (available through the Program Specialist).
+For children ages 12-17 years old wanting to volunteer as an organized group or with a parent, please contact the Program Specialist.
 For information about student projects please contact Janice Jenkins, the Program Specialist, either via email at: email@example.com or by calling: 503-316-6690.

 Orientations are held at the shelter the first Saturday of each month from 9am to 10am (unless otherwise noted on the website).
 Space is limited to only 15 people: an RSVP is required.
 To RSVP please contact Janice Jenkins, the Program Specialist, either via email at: firstname.lastname@example.org or by calling: 503-316-6690.

 After completing your orientation you will meet with the Program Specialist to decide the best role for your interest and skillset.
 You will then meet with a shelter staff member to workout training, scheduling/hours.
 Please be aware, most volunteer roles require a minimum of 4-10 hours a month, for at least 6 months.